ByteType/alchemists/README.md

 Core Components
 1.User Management Service
-Manages Consumer and Driver user accounts.
+  + Manages Consumer and Driver user accounts.
-Key endpoints include user registration, authentication, and deletion.
+  + Key endpoints include user registration, authentication, and deletion.
 2.Parcel Management Service
-Handles parcel information, history, and statuses.
+  + Handles parcel information, history, and statuses.
-Provides endpoints for fetching user parcel history, creating new parcels, and updating parcel information.
+  + Provides endpoints for fetching user parcel history, creating new parcels, and updating parcel information.
 3.Locker Management Service
-Manages parcel lockers and their cabinets.
+  + Manages parcel lockers and their cabinets.
-Endpoints allow for fetching locker information, free cabinets, and opening cabinets.
+  + Endpoints allow for fetching locker information, free cabinets, and opening cabinets.
 4.Notification Service
-Sends email notifications to users.
+  + Sends email notifications to users.
-Includes an endpoint for sending email notifications.
+  + Includes an endpoint for sending email notifications.
 5.Parcel Generator Robot
-A backend script that generates parcels at defined intervals.
+  + A backend script that generates parcels at defined intervals.

 Design:

 1.Authentication Logic
-Implements JWT or session-based authentication for secure user sessions.
+  + Implements JWT or session-based authentication for secure user sessions.
 2.Parcel Creation & Allocation Logic
-Allocates new parcels to free cabinets in selected lockers.
+  + Allocates new parcels to free cabinets in selected lockers.
 3.Cabinet Opening Logic
-Validates codes and opens the corresponding cabinet for parcel pickup or delivery.
+  + Validates codes and opens the corresponding cabinet for parcel pickup or delivery.

-Notice: for more information, refer to our documentation on Application Architecture & Database Structure.(https://bytetype.github.io/document)
+**Notice**: for more information, refer to our documentation on Application Architecture & Database Structure.(https://bytetype.github.io/document)

 ### UI Plan